awni/awni.github.io/_posts/2017-10-11-speech-recognition.md

 - Prior knowledge about the person we are speaking with.

-Currently, Android's speech recognizer has knowledge of your contact list so it can recognize your friends names.[^contacts] The voice search in maps products uses geolocation to narrow down the possible points-of-interest you might be asking to navigate to.[^geo_location]
+Currently, Android's speech recognizer has knowledge of your contact list so it can recognize your friends' names.[^contacts] The voice search in maps products uses geolocation to narrow down the possible points-of-interest you might be asking to navigate to.[^geo_location]